JemsProg/Documentation_FST/day3/1_django_api_full_example.md

  - By default, DRF does not automatically check uniqueness for you in serializers.
  - Even though the database might reject duplicates, we want to show a nice validation error message before saving anything to the DB.

-So UniqueValidator checks it at the serializer level.
 ---

 # 📄 serializers.py